 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-There is currently no wireless MAC standard optimized for close proximity, point-to-point applications, including kiosk downloading, data exchange at toll gates and other high speed use cases requiring a transfer speed up to 100 Gbps.
-Standards addressing wireless links with data rates below10 Gbps operating at 60 GHz include IEEE 802.15.3c, IEEE 802.11ad, ECMA387 and WirelessHD.
-Amendments to the IEEE802.15.3 MAC will enable a close proximity communications scheme, which requires quick link setup and release, for exchanging large amounts of data almost instantaneously by means of a simple, impromptu touch action
+There is currently no wireless standard capable of supporting applications demanding high device density, close proximity, point-to-point applications, including kiosk downloading, data exchange at ticket gates and other high speed use cases requiring a transfer speed up to 100 Gbps and total transaction times of typically 250ms or less.
+Standards addressing wireless links operating at 60 GHz include IEEE 802.15.3c, IEEE 802.11ad, ECMA387 and WirelessHD but none is able to meet the requirements of this class of use cases.
+IEEE802.15.3 comes the closest.
+An amendment defining additions to the IEEE802.15.3 MAC and defining a unlicensed 60GHz 100Gbps PHY layer optimized for close proximity operation, will enable a unique capability for close proximity communications, with quick link setup and release, for exchanging large amounts of data almost instantaneously by means of a simple, impromptu touch action, in potentially dense device applications while co-existing with other uses of this unlicensed band.

 Technical Feasibility